sshaumil1/claim_status/README.md

 ### 8. Deployment

 #### a.
-Postman API
+Postman API Testing
 First i checked the model for user input that it is working or not.
 So, it was working.
 So, i saved the model in pickle file.
 And created a dictionary for the featues and saved it in json formate.
 Next i go to Visual Studio Code software and create some files, including, __init__, utils, interface, templates(folder),config, gitignore, etc. After creating the API's i checked them with the help of Postman and it was working.

+So, till now i did not deploy my model on AWS server, but further i will deploy it.

-### b.
-Virtual Environment
+### Virtual Environment
 I made a virtual env file, named is_claim.yml by using anaconda prompt in order to further use of this model.
 I installed all the libraries in this so that my model can be optimized and re train in further time.

-So, till now i did not deploy my model on AWS server, but further i will deploy it.